matthewprk/comparing-baltimore-and-chicago-employment-rates-based-on-parent-income-using-PYTHON/README.md

 - Metric explored: Employment Rate = # Employed / # Labor Force

 #### Plotly Express
+This graph shows the difference in employment rate between Baltimore and Chicago factoring in all parent income groups.
+- The average employment in Baltimore is 72.0%
+- The average employment in Chicago is 74.5%
+Chicago's employment is 2.5% higher than Baltimore, which is significant given the population differences.
 ![alt text](https://github.com/matthewprk/comparing-baltimore-and-chicago-employment-rates-based-on-parent-income-using-PYTHON/blob/main/Screen%20Shot%202020-11-22%20at%205.52.14%20PM.png)

 #### Pivot Tables